G4p-Studios/Thrive/README.md

 ### Changing sound packs.

-For now, you can change sound packs by doing the following:
+you can change sound packs by doing the following:

+1. Press Alt + S to open the settings dialog.
+2. Choose the sound pack you want from the dropdown menu, tab to the save button and press either Space or Enter.
-1. If Thrive is open, shut it down with Alt F4.
+3. Shut down Thrive with Alt F4.
-2. Navigate to the Thrive program folder and open thrive.ini in a text editor like Notepad.
-3. You will see a line that says soundpack=default.
-Change default to your desired sound pack name, E.G. soundpack=packname.
-4. Hit Control S to save the file and close your text editor.
-5. Launch Thrive again and enjoy your new sounds!
+4. Restart  Thrive again and enjoy your new sounds!

 Note: The folder structure for sound packs is the same as the [TweeseCake](https://tweesecake.app) program, so if you have a TweeseCake sound pack you wish to port over to Thrive, no converting or renaming of files is needed.